kenstir/hemlock-docs/docs/pn-setup-guide/configure-hemlock-app.md

 ---
 sidebar_position: 2
 ---
-# Push Notifications: Configure the Hemlock app
+# Configure the Hemlock app

 This guide is for the mobile app developer.